 Risks at Work: The Demand and Supply Sides of Government Redistribution

-To comprehend how the welfare state adjusts to economic shocks it is important to get a handle on both the genesis of popular preferences and the institutional incentives for governments to respond to these preferences.
+To understand how the welfare state adjusts to economic shocks it is important to explain both the genesis of popular preferences and the institutional incentives of governments to respond to these preferences.
 This paper attempts to do both, using a general theoretical framework and detailed data at both the individual and national levels.
 In a first step, we focus on how risk exposure and income are related to preferences for redistribution.
-To test our hypotheses, we extract detailed risk-exposure measures from labour-force surveys and marry them to cross-national opinion survey data.
-Results from analysis of these data attest to the great importance of risks within the labour market in shaping popular preferences for redistributive efforts by governments.
+To test our hypotheses, we extract detailed risk exposure measures from labor force surveys and marry them to cross-national survey data.
 In a second step, we turn our attention to the supply side of government redistribution.
 Institutions, we argue, mediate governments' reactions to redistributional demands following economic shocks.
-Using time-series cross-country data, we demonstrate how national training systems, and electoral institutions, as well as partisanship, shape government responses.
+Using time-series cross-country data, we demonstrate how national training systems, electoral institutions as well as government partisanship shape government responses.

 Suggested Citation: Suggested Citation

 Do you have a job opening that you would like to promote on SSRN?

 By Philipp Rehm